jannesii/ESP32-Temperature-Humidity-Poster/README.md

   - `kHttpsRootCA` — PEM-encoded Root CA used for TLS validation when not insecure
 - API key
   - `API_KEY` — Sent as `Authorization: Bearer <API_KEY>` when present
+- Posting cadence
+  - `POST_INTERVAL_SECONDS` — Interval between automatic posts (seconds)
+  - `ALIGN_POSTS_TO_MINUTE` — 1 to align to epoch boundaries (cron-like), 0 for relative timing

-Note: Runtime updates via the HTTP API override the in-memory config until reboot.
-Persistence to NVS is not implemented yet.
+Runtime updates via the HTTP API override the in-memory config until reboot.
+Persist them with `POST /config/save` if you need them to survive power cycles.

 HTTP API